Texas Longhorns football statistical leaders

 The Texas Longhorns football statistical leaders are individual statistical leaders of the Texas Longhorns football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Longhorns represent the University of Texas in the NCAA's Big 12 Conference.
+The Longhorns represent the University of Texas in the NCAA Division I FBS Southeastern Conference (SEC).

 Although Texas began competing in intercollegiate football in 1893, the school's official record book considers the "modern era" to have begun in 1950.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: